incredible-four/socialmedia-api/README.md

 # 🔥 Open API

-Simply [click here](https://app.swaggerhub.com/apis-docs/ALIFMUHAMADHAFIDZ23/SocialMedia-Group4/1.0.0) to see the details of endpoints we have agreed on.
+Simply [click here](https://app.swaggerhub.com/apis-docs/ALIFMUHAMADHAFIDZ23/SocialMedia-Group4/1.0.0) to see the details of endpoints we have agreed with our FE team.

 <details>
   <summary>👶 Users</summary>